spacewalkproject/spacewalk-wiki/PxtForDummies.md

 PXT is the brain-child of Chip Turner, one of the members of the Red Hat Network web team.
-Other members of the team included Robin Norwood, Greg !DeKoenigsberg, and myself.
+Other members of the team included Robin Norwood, Greg DeKoenigsberg, and myself.

 The RHN web team uses PXT for three main reasons: